425gLukewarm water1 3/4 cups + 1 tablespoon | make sure to use lukewarm but not hot water as it will kill the yeast | 62% |

 Preparing the dough

-In a large mixing bowl, mix together flour, salt, and yeast until combined with a wooden spoon.
+In a large mixing bowl, stir flour, salt, and yeast until combined with a wooden spoon.

-Make a well in the center of the bowl, form a shallow well with your hands and slowly pour in the water and olive oil.
+In the center of the bowl, form a shallow well with your hands and slowly pour in the water and olive oil.
 Mix the dry ingredients into the wet ingredients with your hands or the spoon until just combined.
 No dry bits should remain, but it will still look quite shaggy.

-45 minutes before pizza dough is at room temperature, arrange oven racks to prepare for baking and preheat your oven to the highest setting (for me, that’s 550F).
+45 minutes before pizza dough is at room temperature, arrange oven racks to prepare for baking and preheat your oven to the highest temperature.
 There are two main methods of cooking your pizza in the oven.
-I recommend trying both and seeing which method produces the best pizza for you.
-Regardless of which method you choose, preheat your oven with your baking tool of choice inside at least 45 minutes before baking at the hottest temperature it goes.
-THIS STEP IS CRITICAL as it ensures the oven stays as hot as possible so that the pizza cooks faster and doesn’t dry out.
-For a baking sheet or cast iron pan, place it upside down (this allows hot air to more directly reach the surface).° Top rack method: For this method, put your baking tool of choice (steel, stone, baking sheet, cast iron) on the top rack of your oven.
+I recommend trying both and seeing which method produces the best pizza for you. ° Top rack method: For this method, put your baking tool of choice (steel, stone, baking sheet, cast iron) on the top rack of your oven.
 The top rack should be about 5-6 inches from the broiler.
 If your broiler is weak, you can move the top rack to be 2-3 inches from the broiler.
 Once you’re ready to form your pizza, switch the oven to the broil setting to preheat the broiler.
-When you’re ready to launch your pizza, you’ll broil it for 2 minutes, then turn off the broiler but keep the oven on at the hottest temperature until the pizza is finished cooking (an additional 1-2 minutes).° Switching racks method: Put your baking tool of choice on the middle rack of your oven, and arrange your top rack so that it is 5-6 inches from the broiler.
-When you’re ready to launch the pizza, bake for 3-4 minutes until the bottom is browned on the middle rack.
-Then, you’ll turn the broiler on and transfer the pizza to the top rack to finish cooking for ~1-2 minutes.
+When ready to launch the pizza, broil it for 2 minutes, then turn off the broiler but keep the oven on at the hottest temperature until the pizza is finished cooking (an additional 1-2 minutes).° Switching racks method: Put your baking tool of choice on the middle rack of your oven, and arrange your top rack so that it is 5-6 inches from the broiler.
+When ready to launch the pizza, bake for 3-4 minutes until the bottom is browned on the middle rack.
+Then, turn the broiler on and transfer the pizza to the top rack to finish cooking for ~1-2 minutes.
 Repeat the process, switching between the broiler and the oven to cook the pizza.

-Form a rim for the crust by gently pressing your index finger around the perimeter of the dough, about 2/3” from the edge as shown in the examples below.
+Form a rim for the crust by gently pressing your index finger all around the perimeter of the dough, about 2/3” from the edge.

 Top the pizza with desired toppings.